-But most people end up wondering at some point: How many backlinks do I need to rise to the top of Google?
-In this guide, I’ll reveal some of the best methods for determining the number of links to target, as well as ways to get high-quality backlinks that offer more impact.
+But most people end up wondering at some point: How many backlinks do I need to rise to the top of Google search results?
+In this guide, I’ll reveal some of the best methods for determining the number of links to target, as well as ways to build high-quality backlinks that offer more impact.
 I’ll also cover how to monitor your backlink profile for long-term growth.

 What Are Backlinks?